canonical/cloud-init/HACKING.rst

   * The `pytest.param`_ function cannot be used.
 It was introduced in pytest 3.1, which means it is not available on xenial.
 The more limited mechanism it replaced was removed in pytest 4.0, so is not available in focal or later.
-The only available alternative is to write mark-requiring test instances as completely separate tests, without utilising parameterisation.
+The only available alternatives are to write mark-requiring test instances as completely separate tests, without utilising parameterisation, or to apply the mark to the entire parameterized test (and therefore every test instance).

 * Variables/parameter names for ``Mock`` or ``MagicMock`` instances should start with ``m_`` to clearly distinguish them from non-mock